centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 ### 21.10.5

-- Fixed regressions on API endpoints due to spring boot version
+- Fixed regressions on API endpoints due to Spring Boot version
 - Fixed Weather styled elements are not showing any image
 - Change label in map home page about server ip address